-PRINT NAME:

-UF ID#

-SIGNATURE:

-DATE:

-UPDATE:

-Final Note: This syllabus is subject to change by the instructor, and it is your respe any changes discussed in class.
-Please feel free to approach me with a about this class.
+Final Note: This syllabus is subject to change by the instructor, and it is your responsibility to make note of any changes discussed in class.
+Please feel free to email me with any concerns you may have about this class.